OhRai/Attendance-Tracker/README.md

 - Real-time face detection and recognition
 - Integration with Firebase for database management
 - Attendance tracking based on student identification
-- Visual interface with different modes
+- Visual interface with different modes (made with Figma)

 ## Requirements